DevHades/SSH_Pass_Gen/README.md

 # Warning
 I do *not* take responsibility for what may happen to your system.
 This is at your own risk.
+Remeber, computer generated passwords are not always the best.

 # SSH Pass/Strong Pass Gen